RGerboth/hashtag-tracker/README.md

 * The list of URLs will be provided through a set of `curl` calls.
 Please use the attached `tweets.sh` script to simulate those requests while you develop.
 Feel free to test with other similar requests, `tweets.sh` is just a start.

-*I plan to up the volume to determine the performance at higher load...*
+*I plan to up the volume to determine the performance at higher load and will update this document with the results.*

 * Tweets might repeat themselves, and as any good engineering system, we would like to avoid processing the same tweet over and over again.
 The algorithm doesn't need to be exact and it can happen in memory.

 *I utilized PostgreSQL 'unique' constraints to facilitate the rejection of duplicate tweets.
-It's not very refined in this simple application but quickly rejects any tweet that is the same as a previous tweet.
+It's not very refined in this simple application but quickly rejects any tweet that is the same as a previous one.
 You can see a summary of the results of the bash testing in the ```log.txt``` file in the root directory.*

 * Bonus points if the system is durable, restarting the service would still keep the data loaded up to that point.

-*Using PostgreSQl as a permanent data store ensures durability over system restarts.*
+*Using PostgreSQL as a permanent data store ensures durability over system restarts.*

 * Bonus points also if the system supported a very large the cardinality of the hashtags, where the naive calculation of all the top hashtags at request-time would not be quick enough.